 IB Primary Years (Ages 3 to 11)

 The International Baccalaureate Primary Years Programme (IB PYP) is a trandisciplinary programme for children from 3 to 11 years of age.
-It recognised worldwide as one of the most advance international programmes for elementary schools.
+It is recognised worldwide as one of the most advanced international programmes for elementary schools.

 The PYP encourages children to take responsibility for their own learning and build their skills to become lifelong learners.

 Students who complete the Primary Years Programme at Rome International School will be students who have established a personal set of values which will lay the foundation for international mindedness to develop and flourish.